How to train a dog - Introduction

 Learn about dog training

 We at the Pawsome team talked about the best way to help you humans get started in training your fur buddies because all of us at dogspeaking know that if we are a good, well-trained dog we will also be a happy and contented dog.
-Of course, doing as we are told makes life a lot safer for us to in a world full of cars and other dangers.
+Of course, doing as we are told, makes life a lot safer for us too in a world full of cars and other dangers.

 Where to start - at the beginning!